Non-backtracking spectra of weighted inhomogeneous random graphs: Detailed setting and results

-\paragraph{Restricting the matrix space} In full generality, with no assumptions on \( P \) and \( W \), we do not expect meaningful results to hold; however, we are still able to provide interesting properties on a large class of matrices.
-Define, for a range of parameters to be specified later, the class \( \mathcal C_n(r, d, b, \tau, L) \) of matrix couples \( (P, W) \) with the following properties: \begin{enumerate} \item the rank of \( Q \) is at most \( r \), and the rank of \( K \) is at most \( r^2 \), \item the eigenvectors of \( Q \) are \( b \)-delocalized, in the sense that
+In full generality, with no assumptions on \( P \) and \( W \), we do not expect meaningful results to hold; however, we are still able to provide interesting properties on a large class of matrices.
+We define in the following the parameters that will govern the convergence behavior : \begin{enumerate} \item the \emph{rank}